garrandall/popular-music-data/tracks/i-ve-just-begun-to-love-you-dynasty.md

 I've just begun to love you
 I've just begun to love you

-Give you more than you bargained for, girl (Ooh...)
+Give you more than you bargained for, girl (Oh...)
 And I've just begun to love you
 I don't want no other to be my lover
-And I've just begun to love you (Ooh...)
+And I've just begun to love you (Oh...)

 I've just begun to love you
 I've just begun to love you